Skip to content

 Cluster Overview: Displays a comprehensive list of all available clusters showing essential information including cluster name, type (Slurm/Kubernetes), total nodes and available resources.

-Filtering and Search: Users can efficiently navigate the cluster inventory using: - Search by cluster name. - Sort by cluster name, resource manager or accelerator type. - View clusters by geographic location or organizational access.
+Filtering and Search: You can navigate the cluster inventory by: - Search by cluster name. - Sort by cluster name, resource manager or accelerator type. - View clusters by geographic location or organizational access.

 Clusters page